 Port de Sóller, Sóller, Jardins d’Alfabia, Bunyola, Palmanyola, Son Sardina, Hospital Son Espases, Palma

-Please note these departure times are from Port de Soller.
-The departure times from Soller are 5 minutes later.
 Please note that not all buses go via Hospital Son Espases.

 This route isn’t direct and the journey time from Palma city to Soller is approximately 75 minutes depending on the bus, Port de Soller is 5 minutes more.
 Please note, the return journey from Port de Soller to Palma is a little bit longer approximately 90-100 minutes again depending on the bus.